Cawdor

 Cawdor's rural character is defined by grazing land, open paddocks, and the scenic escarpment country of the Darling Downs.
 Nearby Highfields, just 4.5 kilometres to the north-east, provides everyday conveniences including a shopping centre, primary school, and community facilities.
 Toowoomba itself — a major regional city with hospitals, the University of Southern Queensland, and a vibrant food and cultural scene — is readily accessible within a 15-minute drive.
 The surrounding district offers pleasant rural scenery, with the dramatic Toowoomba Range escarpment and the Darling Downs' wide horizons making it a popular choice for families seeking acreage living with strong regional-city connections.

-Cawdor falls under postcode 4352 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Toowoomba North electorate.
+Cawdor falls under postcode 4352 and is governed by the Toowoomba Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wright, while state elections fall under the Toowoomba North electorate.

 📍 Location